New insights for the multivariate square-root lasso: Simulation Studies

-In Figure \ref{fig:implementation_time}, we display the implementation times for \texttt{MSR-CV}, \texttt{Calibrated}, and \texttt{MRCE-ap}.
-Focusing on Model 1 under normal errors, on average, \texttt{MSR-CV} never took more than a minute to compute the entire solution path (for 100 candidate tuning parameter values).
-Average implementation times for \texttt{MRCE-ap} in the same settings were all greater than 250 seconds.
-Note that \texttt{MRCE-ap} requires the selection of two tuning parameters -- and requires estimating $\mbOmega_*$ -- which explains the longer implementation times.
-Here, we considered 100 $\times$ 25 candidate tuning parameters for \texttt{MRCE-ap}, but implemented a rule wherein the solution path computation would be terminated if the estimate of $\mbbeta_*$ led to poor prediction on the validation set.
-Thus, we generally computed the solution for less than half of the tuning parameter pairs considered.
-We implemented no such rule for \texttt{MSR-CV} or \texttt{Calibrated}, so these results are somewhat biased in favor of \texttt{MRCE-ap}.
-The estimator \texttt{Calibrated}, which we fit using the \texttt{slim} package in R, took substantially longer than both other methods.
-However, it should be noted that the comparison to \texttt{Calibrated} is not entirely fair since the publicly available software we used required fitting the solution path for each univariate square-root lasso estimator separately.
+In Figure \ref{fig:implementation_time}, we display the implementation times for \texttt{MSR-CV}, \texttt{Calibrated}, and \texttt{MRCE-Approx}.
+Focusing on Model 1 under normal errors, on average, \texttt{MSR-CV} never takes more than a minute to compute the entire solution path (for 100 candidate tuning parameter values).
+Average implementation times for \texttt{MRCE-Approx} in the same settings are all greater than 250 seconds.
+Note that \texttt{MRCE-Approx} requires the selection of two tuning parameters---and requires estimating $\mbOmega_*$---which explains the longer implementation times.
+Here, we consider 100 $\times$ 25 candidate tuning parameters for \texttt{MRCE-Approx}, but implement a rule wherein the solution path computation is terminated if the estimate of $\mbbeta_*$ leads to sufficiently poor prediction on the validation set.
+Thus, we generally compute the solution for less than half of the tuning parameter pairs under consideration.
+We implement no such rule for \texttt{MSR-CV} or \texttt{Calibrated}, so these results are somewhat biased in favor of \texttt{MRCE-Approx}.
+The estimator \texttt{Calibrated}, which we fit using the \texttt{flare} package in R, takes substantially longer than both other methods.
+However, it should be noted that the comparison to \texttt{Calibrated} is not entirely fair because the publicly available software we use requires fitting the solution path for each univariate square-root lasso estimator separately.
 Nonetheless, we see that \texttt{MSR-CV} is both the best performing method and can be obtained in the shortest amount of time given the existing software.